fugerit-org/fj-doc/README.md

 * [Playground online version](https://www.fugerit.org/fj-doc-playground/home/)

 ### 6. Extension Type Handlers (Extension renders) :
-Basically the same as type handlers but based on libraries non available on Maven Repository Central (es.
+Basically the same as type handlers but based on libraries not available on Maven Repository Central (es.
 PDFLIB).
 You can find in them in a dedicated repository [fj-doc-ext](https://gitlab.com/fugerit-org/fj-doc-ext)

 ### 7. Incubator Type Handlers (Are too far from being complete) :
 * [Apache PdfBox Renderer (PDF)(fj-doc-mod-pdfbox)](https://github.com/fugerit-org/fj-doc-mod-pdfbox.git) (incubator since version 0.5.0)

 ### 8. Deprecated Type Handlers (Will not be maintained) :
-* [JXL Renderer (XLS)(fj-doc-mod-jxl)](https://github.com/fugerit-org/fj-doc-mod-jxl.git) (deprecated as [jexcelapi](https://jexcelapi.sourceforge.net/) is no longer mantained, may be used 'AS IS') (deprecated since version 0.5.0)
+* [JXL Renderer (XLS)(fj-doc-mod-jxl)](https://github.com/fugerit-org/fj-doc-mod-jxl.git) (deprecated as [jexcelapi](https://jexcelapi.sourceforge.net/) is no longer maintained, may be used 'AS IS') (deprecated since version 0.5.0)
-* [Itext 2.X Renderer (PDF/RTF/HTML)(fj-doc-mod-jxl)](https://github.com/fugerit-org/fj-doc-mod-itext.git) (deprecated as [IText 2.1.X](https://mvnrepository.com/artifact/com.lowagie/itext/2.1.7) is no longer mantained, may be used 'AS IS') (deprecated since version 0.5.0)
+* [Itext 2.X Renderer (PDF/RTF/HTML)(fj-doc-mod-jxl)](https://github.com/fugerit-org/fj-doc-mod-itext.git) (deprecated as [IText 2.1.X](https://mvnrepository.com/artifact/com.lowagie/itext/2.1.7) is no longer maintained, may be used 'AS IS') (deprecated since version 0.5.0)
-* [Java EE extension (fj-doc-ent)](https://github.com/fugerit-org/fj-doc-ent.git)) (deprecated as not the module fj-mod-freemarker provided mostly the same features, but in a standalone mode) (deprecated since version 0.5.0)
+* [Java EE extension (fj-doc-ent)](https://github.com/fugerit-org/fj-doc-ent.git) (deprecated as not the module fj-mod-freemarker provided mostly the same features, but in a standalone mode) (deprecated since version 0.5.0)

 ### 9. GraalVM native support
 Beginning with version 1.4.0-rc.001, *GraalVM* metadata started to be added (*reflect-config.json* and *resources-config.json*).
 Initially only the *fj-doc-base* and *fj-doc-freemarker* have full support.
-Actual support for other module will be added as soon as possible, but somtimes is dependant on underlying depandancies support (for example *Apache FOP* for *fj-doc-mod-fop*).
+Actual support for other module will be added as soon as possible, but sometimes is dependent on underlying dependencies support (for example *Apache FOP* for *fj-doc-mod-fop*).
 It is possible to check the current status on the module documentation, in the section *native support*

 *About javadoc*